absmach/magistrala-docs/docs/certs.md

 ## Certs Service

-Issues certificates for things. `Certs` service can create certificates to be used when `Mainflux` is deployed to support mTLS.
+Issues certificates for things. `Certs` service can create certificates to be used when `Magistrala` is deployed to support mTLS.
 `Certs` service will create certificate for valid thing ID if valid user token is passed and user is owner of the provided thing ID.

 Certificate service can create certificates in PKI mode - where certificates issued by PKI, when you deploy `Vault` as PKI certificate management `cert` service will proxy requests to `Vault` previously checking access rights and saving info on successfully created certificate.